 Sharing stories of recovery and accomplishment with others either in person or by social media are great places to start talking about these disorders and raising awareness in regards to what it is and what it isn’t.

 Despite all of the advances in breaking these harmful stigmas, there are still ideas associated with addiction and mental health that are inaccurate.
-Talking about the reality of both addiction and mental health–both the good and the bad–are great ways to open the doorway to breaking the stigmas.
+Talking about the reality of both addiction and mental health–both the good and the bad–are great ways to open the doorway to breaking the stigmas and seeking effective treatment.

 Today, there are many athletes, actors, musicians, and the like talking about their own experiences with both addiction and mental health issues.
 It’s vital that these highly visible, highly regarded individuals continue to do so.
 The conversation about addiction and mental health needs to be out in the open.
 Millions and millions of people live with addiction and mental health issues, it’s time to talk about it openly and with love.

-Having a mental health disorder, alcohol use disorder, or substance use disorder doesn’t mean you are less than, it simply means you are human.
+Having a psychiatric disorder, alcohol use disorder, or substance use disorder doesn’t mean you are less than, it simply means you are human.
 Once the stigmas are broken more people will start to reveal their own struggles and healing will begin.

-If you or someone you love is living with an alcohol or substance problem, or a mental health disorder, Futures Recovery Healthcare is here for you.
+If you or someone you love is living with an alcohol or drug addiction, or a mental disorder, Futures Recovery Healthcare is here for you.
 Our caring, compassionate team members understand just how difficult it can be to reach out for help and to get sober.
-Many members of our team have experienced addiction first-hand.
-If you’re ready to stop the pain of addiction and start living, Futures wants to help.
+Many members of our team have lived experience with addiction.
+If you’re ready to stop the pain of addiction and improve your quality of life, Futures wants to help.
 Contact us online to learn more or call us at 866-804-2098.